Self-guided – 8 days

 DAY 2: SAN FOCA - FRASSANITO

-After the evening in Lecce walking around the wonderful baroque old town, you will be taken to San Foca by a transfer.
-The walk starts from the medieval coastal tower.
-You will see many other of these towers: it’s about military buildings built around 1500 in order to defend the Salento coast from Saracen invasions.
-After few steps you will reach Roca Vecchia, an archeological park of great importance, which is home to the archeological excavations of a settlement born in prehistoric times and then survived until the Middle Ages.
-In front of the ruins of Roca, you will come across the “Grotta della Poesia”, one of the 10 most beautiful natural pools in the world (as National Geographic recently stated).
-From here begins a stretch of coast with high cliffs overlooking the sea: the path runs between the cliff and a thick pine forest, and you will be constantly enchanted by the colors of the forest, the sky, the sea, the beaches.
-Along the way, you will pass through Torre dell’Orso, a seaside resort that takes its name from another coastal tower, and which is home to one of the most beautiful beaches in Puglia.
-Here you can taste a pasticciotto on the terrace of Caffè Dentoni.
-The first stage ends in the village of Frassanito, just a few steps from the two lakes Alimini.
+After an evening in Lecce, spent strolling through the beautiful baroque old town, in the morning you will be taken by private transfer to San Foca.
+The walk begins at the medieval coastal tower.
+You will see many more: these are military buildings built around 1500 to protect the Salento coast from Ottomans invasions.
+After a few steps you will arrive at Roca Vecchia, an archaeological park of great importance that hosts the excavations of a settlement that originated in prehistoric times and then survived until the Middle Ages.
+Opposite the ruins of Roca, you will come across the ‘Grotta della Poesia’, one of the 10 most beautiful natural pools in the world (as National Geographic recently wrote).
+From here begins a stretch of coastline with high cliffs dropping sheer into the sea: the path runs between the cliffs and a dense pine forest; you will be continually enchanted by the colors of the wood, the sky, the sea and the beaches.
+Along the way you will pass through Torre dell’Orso, a seaside resort named after another coastal tower and home to one of the most beautiful beaches in Puglia.
+Here you can enjoy a pasticciotto on the terrace of Caffè Dentoni.
+Another look at the famous white stacks in the hamlet of Sant’Andrea, and then the first stage ends in Frassanito, a short distance from the two Alimini lakes.

 DAY 3: FRASSANITO – OTRANTO

-The second stage begins to tell about the great and unexpected variety of the Salento landscape.
-We will quit the sea for a while and without going too far, we will spend the whole day by walking next to two lakes.
-It’s about Alimini lakes, which are two coastal lakes, one of fresh water and the other of salt water.
-The latter is connected to the sea by a channel.
-We will walk between the two lakes and the typical Salento countryside, and here you will see a typical cultivation of this area only, the barbatelle, the vine shoots which are prepared here so that they take root and become the basis for new vineyards all over Italy.
-You will come to Otranto by land and you will enjoy the first sight of it from the chapel of the Madonna dell’Altomare, a beautiful 17C chapel in a splendid panoramic position.
-A staircase will bring you to the beach and after a few other steps you will be under the large entrance door of the historic centre, a fortified town that ends with the majestic castle.
-This castle is often the site of important art exhibitions.
-The ancient village of Otranto was declared UNESCO World Heritage.
+The second stage begins to tell of the great and unexpected variety of the Salento landscape.
+You will leave the sea for a while and, without straying too far from it, you will spend the whole day walking alongside lakes.
+These are the Alimini lakes, two coastal lakes, one freshwater and one brackish, connected to the sea by a canal.
+You will walk between the lakes and then in the typical Salento countryside, where you will notice a crop that is only typical of this area: the vine shoots.
+These are vine shoots which are prepared here to take root and become the basis for new vineyards all over Italy.
+You will arrive to Otranto by land and enjoy the first view from the 17th-century chapel of the Madonna dell’Altomare, in a splendid panoramic position.
+A flight of steps will take you down to the beach and with a few more steps you will be under the great gateway to the historic center, a fortified village ending with the imposing castle, often the venue for important art exhibitions.

 DAY 4: OTRANTO – BADISCO

-The third stage is one of the most beautiful coastal paths that you can cover along the Adriatic.
-Within a few kilometres it encloses extraordinary places and stories.
-Immediately after Otranto you will enter the natural park “Parco Naturale regionale Costa Otranto-Santa Maria di Leuca e Bosco di Tricase”.
-Henceforth you will continue within the park boundaries for most of the tour.
-The first sighting is the Torre del Serpente, a coastal tower that is partly ruined.
-Straight after you will see one of the most hidden and unusual natural pearls of Puglia, the pond of Orte.
-It’s about an artificial lake created after some excavations for the extraction of bauxite – or better to say, the excavation is artificial, while the emerald water in it naturally comes from the aquifer and creates incredible chromatic contrasts with the bright red of the steep banks and with the shades of blue of both the sky and the sea that surround it.
-We will continue on a narrow but smooth path until Punta Palascia, where an imposing lighthouse, which seems to dive into the sea, is the first to see the sunrise every morning.
-We are in the easternmost point of Italy.
-At some point, (this time from below) you will look at Sant’Emiliano, which dominates the coast from the top of a cliff.
-A few more steps and we will be at the end of the stage, in Badisco, a small fjord with a beautiful beach where Aeneas, the hero of Virgil’s epic, is said to have landed.
+The third stage is one of the most beautiful coastal routes you can take along the Adriatic.
+In just a few kilometres it encompasses extraordinary places and stories.
+Immediately after Otranto you enter the ‘Regional Natural Park Costa Otranto-Santa Maria di Leuca e Bosco di Tricase‘.
+From now on you will continue within the boundaries of the park for almost the entire tour.
+The first sighting is the Torre del Serpente, a partly ruined coastal tower.
+Immediately afterwards you come across one of the most hidden and unusual natural gems of Puglia: the small lake of Orte.
+This is a lake created artificially following excavations for the extraction of bauxite.
+Or rather, it is the excavation that is artificial, while the emerald green water on the bottom comes naturally from the water table and creates incredible chromatic contrasts with the bright red of the steep banks and the shades of blue of the sky and sea surrounding it.
+Continue along a narrow but easy path to Punta Palascìa, where an imposing lighthouse that seems to plunge into the sea is the first to see the sunrise every morning: this is the most easterly point in Italy.
+A few more kilometres and you will be looking down on Torre Sant’Emiliano, which dominates the coast from the top of a cliff.
+A few more steps to reach the end of the stage, at Badisco, a small fjord with a beautiful beach where Aeneas, the hero of Virgil’s poem, is said to have landed.